 Twenty-four land trusts across our state - CTNC and 23 organizations working in specific regions – are constantly at work to protect these lands.
-Together, we have protected more than 371,000 acres in almost 2,300 places.
+Together, North Carolina’s local land trusts have protected more than 400,000 acres in almost 2,500 places.

 What is a land trust?

 Land trusts are non-profit organizations that protect natural areas of significant ecological, scenic, recreational, agricultural, cultural, or historic value.
 They work with interested landowners who love their land to protect farms, forests, wildlife habitat, lakes and streams, parks, and scenic vistas that are treasured by their communities.

 A land trust may acquire a property by buying it or through a donation from the owner.
 It may then hold the property or convey it to a government agency or another conservation group that will protect the land, perhaps as a park, for example.
 Or the land trust may resell the tract as a conservation property, with an agreement that limits what future owners can do with it to ensure that the conservation values are maintained.

 The land trust may acquire just the development rights to the land, by purchase or donation.
 That means the landowner can continue to live on, and even farm, the property under a lasting agreement that limits activities on the land.
 These agreements, called easements, are completely voluntary, negotiated by the landowner and the land trust.

 The land trust or another agency will act as a steward of property under a conservation easement, monitoring it to make sure its conservation values are protected according to the agreement forever.